syncfusion/smart-ai-samples/blazor/SyncfusionAISamples/Components/Pages/SmartPaste/Readme.md

        .InjectOpenAIInference();
    ```

-   This configures the `Smart Paste Button` with AI-powered intelligent pasting capabilities.
+   This configures the `SfSmartPasteButton` with AI-powered intelligent pasting capabilities.

-### Adding the Smart Paste Button Component
+### Adding the SmartPasteButton Component

 Then, in a `.razor file`, inside any `<form>`, `<EditForm>` or `<SfDataForm>`, add the <SfSmartPasteButton> component.